What is a neurological exam?

 nervous system.
 The nervous system is very complex and controls many parts of the

 body.
-The nervous system consists of the brain, spinal cord, 12 nerves that come from
+The nervous system consists of the brain, spinal cord, 12 pairs of nerves that

 Mental status.
-Mental status (the patient's level of awareness and interaction with
+Mental status (the person's level of awareness and interaction with

-the environment) may be assessed by conversing with the patient and establishing his
+the environment) may be assessed by conversing with the person and establishing his

 or her awareness of person, place, and time.
 The person will also be observed for

 clear speech and making sense while talking.
-This is usually done by the patient's
+The t healthcare provider usually does

-healthcare provider just by observing the patient during normal interactions.
+this just by observing the person during normal interactions.

 Motor function and balance.
-This may be tested by having the patient push and pull
+This may be tested by having the person push and pull

 against the healthcare provider's hands with his or her arms and legs.
 Balance may

-be checked by assessing how the person stands and walks or having the patient stand
+be checked by assessing how the person stands and walks or having the person stand

 with his or her eyes closed while being gently pushed to one side or the other.
 The

-provider) and active (performed by the patient) movement.
+provider) and active (performed by the person) movement.

 Sensory exam.
-The patient's healthcare provider may also do a sensory test that checks
+The healthcare provider may also do a sensory test that checks the person's

-his or her ability to feel.
-This may be done by using different instruments: dull
+ability to feel.
+This may be done by using different instruments, such as dull needles,

-needles, tuning forks, alcohol swabs, or other objects.
-The healthcare provider may
+tuning forks, alcohol swabs, or other objects.
+The healthcare provider may touch the

-touch the patient's legs, arms, or other parts of the body and have him or her identify
+person's legs, arms, or other parts of the body and have him or her identify the sensation

 Newborn and infant reflexes.
 There are different types of reflexes that may be tested.